Updated December 2022

 1. Understanding common mental health issues for seniors

 Depression is by far the most common.
-A recent report from the Canadian Institute for Health Information shows a staggering 44% of seniors in long-term care have a diagnosis, or symptoms of, depression.
+A report from the Canadian Institute for Health Information shows a staggering 44 per cent of seniors in long-term care have a diagnosis, or symptoms of, depression.

 2. Promoting a healthy lifestyle & social inclusion

 It is well documented that social isolation can negatively impact both physical and mental health.
-Did you know that feelings of loneliness and disconnection from peers are associated with a wide range of health problems, including:
+Did you know that feelings of loneliness and disconnection from peers are associated with a wide range of health problems?
+These include:

 These risk factors are even greater among older populations, who are far more likely to suffer from isolation and loneliness.
 In many cases, seniors have less mobility, fewer close friendships, and limited opportunity to engage with their community.

 A major goal for caregivers is to overcome these challenges and ensure their clients feel connected with the outside world in meaningful ways.

 A good gerontology course offers practical solutions for promoting a healthy, socially active lifestyle—such as community resources and activity ideas for seniors, and ways to motivate disengaged clients.